kharaderushikesh/face-mask-detection-using-cnn/README.md

 📜 License

 This project is for educational purposes.
-Dataset license: Unknown on Kaggle.
+Dataset license: Unknown on Kaggle (https://www.kaggle.com/datasets/omkargurav/face-mask-dataset).